danctrl/danctrl/README.md

 🔧 Currently building with Podman, Git, and Home Assistant
 ⚙️ Automating life one YAML file at a time
 📦 Running a containerized homelab on RHEL
-🧪 Frequently breaking things with ideas nobody asked for
 🚌 Used to troubleshoot [@Apple](https://support.apple.com), learned to code [@Le Wagon](https://www.lewagon.com)

 ---